blueprint-genetics/amiss/docs/paper/methods.md

 Many imputation studies are specifically built to assess an imputation method's capability to predict the original values from the observed values of a dataset with missing data.
 Thus, they use the RMSE between the original dataset and an imputed dataset as a metric of performance of the imputation method.
-However, a model with the lowest RMSE is not in general the best one in the statistical inference context [@fimd, chapter 2.6].
-In short, the best model wrt.
+However, an imputation method with the lowest RMSE is not in general the best one in the statistical inference context [@fimd, chapter 2.6].
+In short, the best imputation method wrt.
 RMSE is linear regression estimated via least squares, and the deterministic nature of a regression prediction necessarily ignores uncertainty due to the missing data.
 The same argument cannot be applied to the predictive context, but the same end result may apply when missingness is informative.

 Consider a situation where missingness is highly informative.
 Then a perfect imputation method (with respect to RMSE; i.e. one where RMSE would equal $0$) would impute the dataset with the original values.
 However, the informativeness in the missing values would be lost.
 The loss of information could, in principle, be avoided by adding missingness indicators before imputing, but this comes with the increase in dimensionality (doubling the number of features in the worst case) and thus cannot be seen as a universal solution.

 Since RMSE cannot be used as a universal metric of imputation method performance, we perform a lean version of the framework on each simulated dataset.
 That is, we impute each simulated dataset using a sparser hyperparameter grid (downsampled to eight hyperparameter configurations separately for each simulated dataset) and producing only one dataset each when using probabilistic methods.
-A classifier of each type is trained on the imputed simulated datasets, the best performing imputation hyperconfiguration is chosen by the highest performing classifier trained on a dataset imputed via that configuration.
+A classifier of each type is trained on the imputed simulated datasets, the best performing imputation hyperparameter configuration is chosen by the highest performing classifier trained on a dataset imputed via that configuration.
 Performance is estimated on the test set imputed with the winning configuration.
-We compute, in addition, RMSE of each imputation method on each dataset, and can thus investigate whether low RMSE on the training set predicts high downstream classifier performance on the test set. [^necessary]
+We compute, in addition, RMSE of each imputation method on each dataset, and can thus investigate whether low RMSE on the training set predicts high downstream classifier performance on the test set.

-[^necessary]: Is this block necessary?
-Does it suffice to say (with a single sentence) that we run the framework on the datasets?

 As mentioned in the [Preprocessing section](#preprocessing), due to the removal of features with fewer than $1~\%$ unique values and features that highly correlate with another feature, the addition of missing values may lead to differing feature sets between different simulated datasets.
 Especially large numbers of additional (MCAR) missing values may lead to fewer unique values, and both increase or decrease correlation between features by chance.